demisto/content/Packs/Phishing/Playbooks/Phishing_-_Generic_v3_README.md

+`Note`: For the Phishing Alerts use case, see the [Phishing Alerts Investigation playbook](https://xsoar.pan.dev/docs/reference/playbooks/phishing-alerts-investigation).

 This playbook investigates and remediates a potential phishing incident.
-It engages with the user that triggered the incident while investigating the incident itself.
+It engages with the user that triggered the incident while investigating the incident itself.\
 Note: Final remediation tasks are always decided by a human analyst.

 v3 includes:
 - Changing all labels to incident fields.